resources background

 Image

-• China captures 8.32%, unchanged from April, driven in part by the The .cn Acceleration that boosted TLD volume even as country-level share remained stable.
+• China captures 8.32%, unchanged from April, with the .cn gain lifting TLD volume even as country share held steady.

-• Lithuania holds 3.47%, continuing its quiet but consistent multi-month expansion that has moved it from a mid-tier presence to a structural Top-5 country.
+• Lithuania holds 3.47%, continuing a quiet multi-month climb from mid-tier to a structural Top-5 country.

-• Brazil rounds out the top five at 3.15%, adding +9.3% month-over-month and displacing Sweden from the Top-5 slot it held in April.
+• Brazil rounds out the top five at 3.15%, up 9.3% month over month and displacing Sweden from the Top-5.

-• Implication: With no country changes in or out of the Top-20 and gains broadly distributed, May represents the most stable geographic month in the series to date — but concentration at the top remains high, with the US and Iceland alone accounting for nearly 62% of all Top-20 country volume.
+• With no countries entering or leaving the Top-20 and gains spread broadly, May was the most stable geographic month in the series.
+Concentration at the top stayed high, though: the US and Iceland alone account for nearly 62% of Top-20 country volume.

 Daily Dynamics - Top 5 Countries